48bebrikov/landmark-search/README.md

 A powerful semantic search engine and image classifier for landmarks, powered by Google's **[SigLIP 2](https://huggingface.co/google/siglip2-so400m-patch14-384)** (Vision Transformer).
 This tool allows users to search for places using natural language text queries or by uploading an image to find similar locations and identify them.

-> **Why SigLIP 2?** Unlike standard CLIP models (which rely on contrastive loss with large batch sizes for stability), SigLIP uses a sigmoid loss function.
-This makes the model's performance **independent of batch size**, allowing for stable and high-quality embeddings even when processing images one by one or in small batches on limited hardware.
-It also natively supports multilingual text, including Russian.
+> **Why SigLIP 2?** Unlike standard CLIP models (which are typically limited to lower resolutions and English-centric data), **SigLIP 2** utilizes a shape-optimized architecture with a  **higher native resolution (384x384)** .
+This allows the model to capture fine-grained details crucial for distinguishing similar landmarks.
+Furthermore, its training objective (Sigmoid Loss) results in significantly **better zero-shot accuracy** and text-image alignment compared to traditional contrastive models.
+It also natively supports  **multilingual queries** , enabling seamless search in Russian without translation.

 ## Features